 The Council of Europe is reintroducing an inflammatory and inaccurate motion designed to vilify creationism and cover up the flimsy arguments for evolution.

-It is getting to be so old now that hearing the false claim is like the proverbial water running off a duck’s back: the charge that AiG is leading the effort to get creation into schools.
+Hearing the false claim is like the proverbial water running off a duck’s back: AiG is leading the effort to get creation into schools.

 Last week’s school board primaries in Kansas have generated much news—and much confusion—about the teaching of “creationism” in Kansas schools and AiG’s stance on the matter.

-Recently Paul Taylor has been busy participating in media interviews concerning the newest controversy in the United Kingdom over creation/evolution in British schools.
+Recently Paul Taylor has been busy participating in media interviews concerning the newest controversy in the UK over creation/evolution in British schools.

 The media in the UK have been alight in recent days, following allegations that the teaching of creationism is being introduced to state schools.